neuroinformatics-unit/gsoc/GSoC-2025/pranav_kapoor.md

 ## GSoC

+_Length: max 0.25 page_

 - **GSoC experience**

     What do you expect from the program?

     I view GSoC as a transformative opportunity to collaborate with seasoned open source developers and to deepen my technical expertise by working in a real‑world project.
 I expect to gain valuable insights into best practices for scientific software development, enhance my collaborative skills, and contribute meaningfully to a project with a significant impact in neuroinformatics.
 The program will not only refine my technical capabilities but also allow me to build lasting connections within the open source community.

 - **Are you also applying to projects with other organisations in GSoC 2025?**

     If so, which ones?
 What would be your preference in case of a tie?
     I am focusing solely on this project with BrainGlobe for GSoC 2025, as it aligns perfectly with my interests and professional goals.
 This project is my top priority and I am fully committed to its success.